 — Sometimes we teach simple things: to mind cleanness and hygiene and to respect parents.
 Sometimes we provide with clothes.
 If a child doesn’t try something better, he will never know anything else.
 We give the opportunity to choose.
 Some families understood the importance of having a shower and made it at home, — tells us Ruslan.

-The church tries to make education popular and encourage to not giving up studying.
-The church members teach little Romas to read and write Hungarian.
-There is a computer class here, as well as a sport school.
+The church tries to make education popular and encourage to not give up studying.
+The church members teach little Roma to read and write in Hungarian.
+There is a computer class here, as well as a sports school.

-Older Romas are provided with vocational training here — they can master the professions of constructor or welder.
+Older Roma are provided with vocational training here — they can master the professions of constructor or welder.
 This is where Ruslan was studying.

 The public activist Iryna Mironyuk thinks that in modern conditions the pastors compete for the authority with barons the meaning of which transforms.
-This process in Transcarpathia is rapid, — Gorvat mentions.
+This process in Zakarpattia is rapid, — Gorvat mentions.

-In Myroslav’s belief, the barons are populist leaders unable to fulfill functions necessary for the Roma communities.
-In most settlements the baron’s status has already lost its importance and has been replaced by leaders, deputies, heads of public organizations and pastors.
+In Myroslav’s opinion, the barons are populist leaders unable to fulfil functions necessary for the Roma communities.
+In most settlements, the baron’s status has already lost its importance and has been replaced by leaders, deputies, heads of public organizations and pastors.

-— For us the church is not a building people visit once a week.
-We want it to be involved into various areas of life, — summarizes Yankovsky.
+— For us, the church is not a building people visit once a week.
+We want it to be involved in various areas of life, — summarizes Yankovsky.

-Small Roma settlements in Transcarpathia can largely differ in their living conditions.
-For instance, Uzhhorod settlement is not as isolated as the Mukachevo’s, where there is no access to potable water.
+Small Roma settlements in Zakarpattia can largely differ in their living conditions.
+For instance, Uzhhorod settlement is not as isolated as the Mukacheve’s, where there is no access to potable water.

-— Svalyava encampment, where about two thousand Romas live, is the history of success.
+— Svaliava encampment, where about two thousand Roma live, is the history of success.
 Baron Matviy Balint has been a deputy for over 10 years now.
 He became a civil servant to protect the interests of his people.
 He has lain on water supply to the settlement, has built houses for youth, all children of the settlement attend school and learn Ukrainian, — says Iryna.

-Possibly, the most populated Roma encampment in Eastern Europe is the Mukachevo’s with 4-10 thousand people living there.
-In Mukachevo and Berehove, there are nearly the worst living conditions.
+Possibly, the most populated Roma encampment in Eastern Europe is the Mukacheve’s with 4-10 thousand people living there.
+In Mukacheve and Berehove, there are nearly the worst living conditions.

-Financial situation of the settlements differ depending on the community’s priorities.
-Mukachevo and Uzhhorod Romas have been occupied with art professions (first of all, music) since ancient times, and in Vinohradovo District they’ve been working physically and going for the seasonal jobs.
+The financial situation of the settlements differs depending on the community’s priorities.
+Mukacheve and Uzhhorod Roma have been occupied with art professions (first of all, music) since ancient times, and in Vynohradiv district they’ve been involved in manual labour and going for the seasonal jobs.

-Although the settlement in Korolyovo is quite wealthy, it is much inferior to Slovak and Romanian lines, which compete in demonstration of welfare and precious jewelries.
+Although the settlement in Korolevo is quite wealthy, it is much inferior to Slovak and Romanian lines, which compete in demonstration of welfare and precious jewelries.

-In the settlement of Korolyovo, there are 3700 people living there.
+In the settlement of Korolevo, there are 3700 people living there.
 Baron Lotsi tells us that most of the local Romas earn money in Russia and points out: no criminality.

-Men from Korolyovo work in teams usually consisting of close relatives and neighbors.
+Men from Korolevo work in teams usually consisting of close relatives and neighbours.
 They often manufacture can elements for roofs, drains etc. The masters here have a longstanding reputation and their own style of decorating products.
-Financial security, though, doesn’t guarantee the absence of the problems that exist in other settlements.
+Financial security, though, does not guarantee the absence of the problems that exist in other settlements.
 Some people here still have no documents; there are a lot of illiterate people:

 — There are a lot of problems with gypsies.
 The biggest is that they are uneducated.
 They are not taught appropriately, don’t go to school.
 You see, one was attending school but wasn’t taught the same as others there.
 Attitude is different, less attention, — says baron.

-The problems could have been avoided if the Romas had lived with the Ukrainians, considers Lotsi.
+The problems could have been avoided if the Roma had lived with the Ukrainians, considers Lotsi.
 So to say, the Roma living alongside with other ethnicities would have been cared about more.

-It seemed that in the last compartment of the train “Uzhhorod-Kyiv” the radio song was playing.
-While no — that were four men playing and singing live.
-The train arrived to Chop.
-The people who had got on the train sat at once in an empty neighboring compartment to listen.
+It seemed that in the last compartment of the train “Uzhhorod-Kyiv” the radio song was playing, but no — that were four men playing and singing live.
+The train arrived in Chop.
+The people who had got on the train sat at once in an empty neighbouring compartment to listen.
 Most songs were about Jesus and faith, they sounded very tuneful.
-They were playing a full set for half hour and, yet afterwards the improvised concert, talking about their life in Seredne Village, Uzhhorod District.
+They were playing a full set for half an hour and, yet afterwards the improvised concert, talking about their life in village of Serednie, Uzhhorod district.

-By Ukrainian passports they are Victor, Yosyp and Vitaliy but in Roma settlement they were known as Ityu, Jijyu and Duchu.
+By Ukrainian passports they are Victor, Yosyp and Vitalii but in Roma settlement they were known as Ityu, Jijyu and Duchu.
 Ityu and Duchu are the Roma nicknames, while the nickname Jijyu comes from the name of Ukrainian singer.
 Ityu is 37 years old; he has a daughter and four grandchildren.
-30-year-old Duchu has seven kids, and 21-year-old Jijyu — already four.
+Thirty-year-old Duchu has seven kids, and 21-year-old Jijyu — already four.

 — Why do we have so many children?
-Oh, cause many of us have no light, - they are joking.
+Oh, cause there is no electricity in many of our houses, — they are joking.

-In average, there are about three thousand Romas living in Roma settlement.
+On average, there are about three thousand Roma living in the Roma settlement.
 Now, they have their own school.
 For the last 15 years, as boys say, there were a lot of positive changes.
-They say that they themselves would like to study, but the community has been encouraging not a very honest way of earning money, and studying itself wasn’t popular, though.
+They say that they themselves would like to study, but the community has been encouraging not a very honest way of earning money, and studying itself was not popular, though.

 — I have been attending school for two years now, — says Duchu.
-He is thirty but he is not ashamed of having started to learn how to write just now.
-I couldn’t read at all.
-My first book was Bible.
-I’ve been carrying it with me and saying “It’s written so in Bible” but myself couldn’t read it.
+He is thirty but he is not ashamed of having started to learn how to write just now. — I couldn’t read at all.
+My first book was the Bible.
+I’ve been carrying it with me and saying “It’s written so in Bible”, but I couldn’t read it.

-Jijyu and Ityu are Baptists and Duchu is an Evangelist but they don’t argue.
-Each of us quotes Bible from time to time and likes talking about his way to God.
-Ityu says that everyone in the village can count, while read and write – the very few.
-Officials profit from the Romas’ illiteracy and demand bribes.
+Jijyu and Ityu are Baptists and Duchu is an Evangelist but they do not argue.
+Each of them quotes the Bible from time to time and likes talking about his way to God.
+Ityu says that everyone in the village can count, while very few are able to read and write.
+Officials profit from the Roma’s illiteracy and demand bribes.

-In the past, local Romas travelled around Soviet Union, leaded a nomadic life, now they’ve settled.
+In the past, local Romas travelled around Soviet Union, leading a nomadic life, now they have settled.

 — We pray to God that he forgives us for how we lived before, — says Ityu.

 Duchu recalls how they were getting on the train to Chernivtsi.
 People were going from the market with identical bags.
-The boys were stealing the unsupervised ones:
+The boys were stealing the unattended ones:

-— Back at that time try to prove it was yours!
+— Back at that time, you could not prove it was yours!
 Everyone had the same, and we were a full compartment of people, no one would be coming for the bag.
 Once, I was stealing a bag, I picked it up and it was so heavy.
 I thought: woo, boy, I am busted!
-I took it into the water closet, opened it up and there were liter wine bottles.
-I left some there and took the rest, – remembers Duchu.
+I took it into the water closet, opened it up and there were wine bottles.
+I left some there and took the rest, — recalls Duchu.

 Jijyu is the youngest and jokes the most.
 They all are full of self-criticism and make fun of themselves:

-— I am a “hromadyanyn” (from Ukrainian “citizen”) of Ukraine!
+— I am a “hromadianyn” (from Ukrainian “citizen”) of Ukraine!
 We are Ukrainians! — says Ityu.

-— You’re not a “hromadyanyn”, – Jijyu laughs at him, — you are Romadyanyn (i.e. Roma citizen, play of words)!
+— You’re not a “hromadianyn”, — Jijyu laughs at him, — you are Romadianyn (i.e. Roma citizen, play of words)!